 Root canal therapy is a round of treatments for an infected tooth.
-It treats the dental pulp, which consists of the tooth’s root, nerve tissue, blood vessels and cellular entities.
+It treats the dental pulp, which consists of the tooth's root, nerve tissue, blood vessels and cellular entities.
 Endodontic therapy removes the dental pulp and decontaminates the hollow to remove the infection and protect the tooth from future contamination.
 Dental pulp can get infected for many reasons, including deep decay, repeated dental procedures, faulty crowns, cracks or chips.
 If left untreated, it can lead to a variety of other problems such as an abscess.
-Plano, TX cosmetic dentist, Dr. Ron Bosher, is extremely gentle when performing root canal therapy, and ensures that his patients are comfortable throughout the procedure.
+Our New York area dentists are extremely gentle when performing root canal therapy, and ensures that their patients are comfortable throughout the procedure.

 Crowns After Root Canal

 Root canal therapy involves the removal of the infected pulp, which can weaken the tooth.
 Therefore, our dentists will typically suggest the placement of a crown on a tooth that has undergone root canal therapy to give it support and protect it from further damage.
 The patient will be fitted with a temporary crown while the new crown is being made.
 It typically takes about 1-3 weeks for this crown to be made.
 The final placement is made during an in-office appointment.